Total body mole mapping photography can enable earlier diagnosis of melanoma and reduce the number of unnecessary excision procedures.

 - Our system can record where on your body your moles are located.

 - At future mole mapping visits, the same series of photographs will be repeated

-- Your doctor will compare your photos to see if there are any changes since last time you were photographed.
+- Your doctor or nurse will compare your photos to see if there are any changes since last time you were photographed.
 To assist this process, Spot Check uses a digital analytics system which automatically identifies new and changing spots and highlights them.
-This happens while you are still at Spot Check so you will know as soon as possible if there are any changes of concern.
+This happens while you are still at Spot Check Clinic so you will know as soon as possible if there are any changes of concern.

 - Your doctor will closely examine any identified new or changing spots to check for any evidence of skin cancer.

 Mole mapping works best if your skin is clear and the moles are easy to see from a distance.
 If you are very hairy, you may wish to consider shaving or waxing before your appointment.

 The digital mole analytics system detects spots, which includes spots on underwear.
 We recommend you wear plain, single-colour, non-patterned underwear to increase the accuracy of analysis.

 If you are intending to have a general skin check, please refer to the tips on our How to prepare for a full body skin cancer check page.